Sanne's books

 Welcome to my website, sorry it’s all in Dutch.
 If you want more information than you find on this page, you can always email me or contact my publisher.

 I have been writing fiction since I was a child, but I only finished my first book at 32.
 Books really, since I was working on two stories at the same time.
 The light hearted Grumpy fairy tale and The Ministry of Solutions, for slightly older children.
-You can find English summaries of all my books below.
+You can find English summaries of my books below.
+The Ministry of Solutions has been translated into Turkish (on its 20th reprint), Polish, Italian, Slovenian, Estonian, Albanian and Macedonian.
+In Poland and Turkey part two and three are also (being) translated.
+Estonia has translated four of the Ministry-books.

 Moth and the magnet fishers